Ross65536/adc-middleware/README.md

     - Start turnkey backend, based [on](https://github.com/sfu-ireceptor/turnkey-service-php):

         ```shell script
-        # folder name should be 'turnkey-service-php', important for finding correct network.
+        # folder name should be 'turnkey-service-php', important for finding correct docker network.
         git clone https://github.com/sfu-ireceptor/turnkey-service-php.git
         cd turnkey-service-php
         echo "API_TAG=master" > .env # this should load the latest api
         scripts/install_turnkey.sh
         ```

-        > If you use a different folder or network for the backend you need to update the file's `./data/config/docker-compose.example.yml` value `turnkey-service_default` and the `middleware` service's `RESOURCE_SERVER_BASE_URL` with the backend URL.
+        > If you use a different folder or network for the backend you need to update the file's `./data/config/docker-compose.example.yml` value `turnkey-service_default` and the `middleware` service's `RESOURCE_SERVER_BASE_URL` env var with the backend URL.

     - Load some data, based [on](https://github.com/sfu-ireceptor/dataloading-curation):

         follow the instructions to load some data.
         > TODO add specific instructions

+2. Either build or download adc-middleware image:

+    ```shell script
+    # build, to download skip this step
+    docker build -t ros65536/adc-middleware:latest .
+    ```

 2. Setup and configure keycloak server:

     ```shell script
-    docker-compose --file docker-compose.example.yml build
     docker-compose --file docker-compose.example.yml up keycloak
     ```